FruitbatM/trail-run-adventures/README.md

 <h2 align="center"><img src="readme-files/general/new_repository_create.jpg" alt="New repository" target="_blank" width="60%" height="60%"></h2>

 3. Open the repository with [Gitpod](https://www.gitpod.io/).
-By using Code Institue Template, initialisation including initial commit is done. `gitignore` file, which is very important for the project including some confidential information, is created with Code Institute template so not necessary to create it.<br>
+By using Code Institute Template, initialization including initial commit is done. `gitignore` file, which is very important for the project including some confidential information, is created with Code Institute template so not necessary to create it.<br>

 <h2 align="center"><img src="readme-files/general/repo_gitpod_button.jpg" alt="New repository" target="_blank" width="60%" height="60%"></h2>